penumbra-zone/penumbra/docs/guide/src/node/pd/chain-upgrade.md

    You must use that precise genesis time, otherwise your node will not be able to reach consensus with the rest of the network.
 6. Move the migrated state into place: `rm -r ~/.penumbra/testnet_data/node0/pd/rocksdb && mv ~/.penumbra/testnet_data/node0/pd-exported-state/rocksdb ~/.penumbra/testnet_data/node0/pd/`
 7. Copy the new genesis into place: `cp ~/.penumbra/testnet_data/node0/pd-exported-state/genesis.json ~/.penumbra/testnet_data/node0/cometbft/config/genesis.json`
+8. Copy the new signing state into place: `cp ~/.penumbra/testnet_data/node0/pd-exported-state/priv_validator_state.json ~/.penumbra/testnet_data/node0/cometbft/data/priv_validator_state.json`
-8. Clean up the old CometBFT state: `find ~/.penumbra/testnet_data/node0/cometbft/data/ -mindepth 1 -maxdepth 1 -type d -and -not -name tx_index.db -exec rm -r {} +`
+9. Clean up the old CometBFT state: `find ~/.penumbra/testnet_data/node0/cometbft/data/ -mindepth 1 -maxdepth 1 -type d -and -not -name tx_index.db -exec rm -r {} +`

 <!--
 N.B.
 We use an ugly ad-hoc find command rather than `cometbft reset-state` because we want to preserve the `tx_index.db` directory.